annotation/stam-tools/README.md

 * `@KEYTAG` - Outputs a tag with the key, pertaining to the first DATA constraint in the query
 * `@KEYVALUETAG` - Outputs a tag with the key and the value, pertaining to the first DATA constraint in the query
 * `@VALUETAG` - Outputs a tag with the value only, pertaining to the first DATA constraint in the query
+* `@IDTAG` - Outputs a tag with the public identifier of the ANNOTATION that has been selected

 If no attribute is provided, there will be no tags shown for that query, only a highlight underline.
-In the highlight queries, the variable from the main selection query is available and you *should* use it in a constraint, otherwise performance will be sub-optimal.
+In the highlight queries, the variable from the main selection query is available and you *should* always use it in a constraint, otherwise performance will be sub-optimal.
 All your queries *should* have variable names and these will appear in the legend (unless you pass `--no-legend`).